- Standards and Testing Agency

 - National curriculum assessments: key stage 1 tests

 - 18 March 2016

-It may be helpful to use the KS1 sample tests with pupils before administering the tests.
-This will enable you to identify where support is needed and if any adaptations will need to be made either to the test materials or the administration of the tests.
+It may be helpful to use KS1 practice materials with pupils before administering the tests.
+This will enable you to identify where support is needed and if any adaptations should be made, either to the test materials or to the administration of the tests.

 Access arrangements might be used to support pupils:

 - who have difficulty concentrating

 - who have processing difficulties

 Due to the diversity of pupils’ needs, this guidance does not list every circumstance where it would be appropriate to use access arrangements.
 When planning for the tests you should think of any needs your pupils have and whether they receive additional support as part of normal classroom practice.
 Some pupils may not be able to access the tests, despite the provision of additional arrangements.

 During a monitoring visit, local authorities (LAs) may ask to see evidence that any additional support provided in the tests is part of normal classroom practice.
 Evidence will vary according to the type of arrangement and the tasks it is required for.
 Evidence may include notes recorded in teaching plans, individual pupil support plans or a pupil’s classwork to demonstrate the type of support provided in the classroom.